jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 As a side-note, it doesn't always set `yes` or `no` as explained on the website:

-> To make things more exciting, we return `{"answer": "maybe"}` every 10.000 time.
+> To make things more exciting, we return `{"answer": "maybe"}` every 10.000 times.

-We can also pass a `force` parameter set to expected response.
+We can also pass a `force` parameter to set an expected response.
 Yet, let postpone the implementation of this parameter in a future version of our YesNo application.

 ## Using Create React App